 Man-man Wong is currently a research assistant in the Department of Comparative Literature at the University of Hong Kong.
 Her contribution to the website includes research of basic information (filmography, online materials, links and bibliography) and construction of the website.
 She is interested in Danish cinema, new technology in the film industry, social media networks, and museum studies.

 Xavier Tam completed his MPhil thesis, titled “Between Penumbrae and Shadow: Contextualizing Transnational Queer Chinese Cinemas”, in the Department of Comparative Literature at the University of Hong Kong.
 Previously he co-founded and chaired the Hong Kong International Deaf Film Festival.
 Recently he set up two initiatives for advancing Deaf filmmaking in Hong Kong: NAUWU Studio and Deafhood TV.
 His debut Deaf short film Why Signed Songs? (co-directed and co-produced with Hong Kong female Deaf independent filmmaker Sammie Wong [a.k.a.
 Deaf Joyce]) was premiered at 17:e Dövfilmfestival (17th Deaf Film Festival) in Stockholm, Sweden.
 His research interests include Deaf Cinema and Deaf Film Festivals, Deafhood Studies, De’VIA (Deaf View/Image Art) as well as Queer Asian Cinema.
 Last but not least, he is a feminist.

 Louis Lu graduated from The University of Hong Kong with an MA degree in Literary and Cultural Studies.
-He is currently a research assistant of Professor Gina Marchetti.
-He is interested in World Cinema, Asian cinema, film-philosophy as well as the intersection of ecological thoughts and film studies.
+He is currently the research assistant of Professor Gina Marchetti.
+He is interested in World Cinema, film-philosophy and the theorization of post-humanism, non-human turn as well as contemporary ecology.